 Contrary to recent speculation, Gary Bamford was born.

-Gary began piano lessons at the age of five, at ten he began the trumpet and in his teens taught himself guitar, bass guitar and drums.
+Gary began piano lessons at the age of five, at ten he began the trumpet and, in his teens, taught himself guitar, bass guitar and drums.

-During his preteen years, Gary was largely influenced by piano composers such as Mozart and Beethoven, and big band jazz – he would spend hours in his bedroom transcribing trumpet solos from his dad’s records.
-As his tastes changed, it was the influence of British rock and metal bands such as Iron Maiden, Rainbow and Led Zeppelin that inspired him to pick up a guitar and as he started to experiment with song writing, his artists of choice began to include the likes of The Smiths, The Cure, Tom Waits, Billy Bragg and Talking Heads.
+During his preteen years, Gary was largely influenced by composers such as Bach, Mozart and Beethoven, and big band jazz – he would spend hours in his bedroom transcribing trumpet solos from his dad’s records.
+As his tastes changed, it was the influence of British rock and metal bands such as Iron Maiden, Rainbow and Led Zeppelin that first inspired him to pick up an electric guitar and as he started to experiment with song writing, his artists of choice began to include the likes of The Smiths, The Cure, Tom Waits, Billy Bragg and Talking Heads.
 Soon his tastes widened further to encompass bands that wrote in more expanded forms such as Yes, Genesis and Rush.

 SYM Show Band at the Royal Albert Hall 1988

-Basking in Munich on the 1989 WYCO tour
+Busking in Munich on the 1989 WYCO tour

 Onstage with Necrophilia, 1988